 When lunchtime rolls along there are few places better to visit than Rotterdam Markthal, the newly opened architectural and foodie hub.
 Known as the ‘Food Mecca of the Netherlands‘, this culinary core is packed full of specialty producers, restaurants, and cafés.

 Situated in a crow’s nest style position with unbeatable panoramic views of the Rotterdam skyline, the Euromast is the tallest building in the city, standing at an impressive 185 metres.
 Whether you want to brunch in style or get the best snaps of the city, the iconic landmark is a must for visitors.

 With a multitude of different dining options available, Rotterdam is the perfect place for foodies.
 For hearty brasserie-style fare, head to Dudok restaurant while traditional Dutch food can be found at the small storefront known as Het Eethuisje.

 Treat yourself to a night on the town as a reward for a long day of sightseeing.
 The city’s trendy nightlife scene offers everything from tiki bars, basement jazz clubs and beer gardens.
 For an intimate night of drinks and dancing head to the exclusive nightclub Club Vie.

-From tucking into local cuisine to riding an amphibious vehicle, there are countless things to do in Rotterdam to suit every visitor’s taste.
+From tucking into local cuisine to riding an amphibious vehicle, there is something among these 10 things to do in Rotterdam that will suit every visitor’s taste.